ericsink/SQLitePCL.raw/README.md

     SQLitePCL.Batteries_V2.Init();

-SQLitePCLRaw.bundle\_green is a bundle that uses e\_sqlite3 everywhere except iOS, where the system-provided SQLite is used.

 The purpose of the bundles is to make things easier by taking away flexibility and control.
 You don't have to use them.